IMDEANetworksWNG/UbiLocate/README.md

 rxs="4"
 ```

-rxs can have more than one router.
+If you want to extract CSI from more than one router.
 Simple add more numbers at the end.
 Example rxs="4 5"

 ## Getting CSI by MATLAB